Police: Woman charged with murder in Pembroke Pines shooting is victim’s wife

 “At one point in time, one of the homeowners returned home and contacted 911 because they observed their friend deceased within the home,” said Feiner.

-Officers arrived to find Larry shot to death in a nursery at the home, with no sign of Michelle.
+Detectives said officers arrived to find Larry shot to death with a pillow draped over his head in a child’s bedroom, with no sign of Michelle.

+The homeowners, who spoke to 7News off camera, said they’ve known the Gibbs for more than 25 years.
+They said Larry was their son’s godfather, and it was in the child’s bedroom where his body was found.

-Earlier in the day, a neighbor’s Ring camera captured Michelle leaving the area, well before investigaters released a BOLO in search of the 57-year-old.
-Officers said she was possibly armed and mentally unstable.
+Earlier in the day, a neighbor’s Ring camera captured Michelle leaving the area, setting off a search for the 57-year-old who officers described as possibly armed and mentally unstable.

 The neighbor who provided her surveillance video to officers spoke with 7News on Saturday.